fpillet/NSLogger/README.markdown

 You can create custom filters to quickly switch between different views of your logs.

 # Evolved logging facility #
 It's very easy to log binary data or images using *NSLogger*.
 Use the *LogData()* and *LogImage()* calls in your application, and you're done.
 Advanced users can also instantiate multiple loggers.
 For example, you could log your debug messages using macros that only log in DEBUG mode.
 And you can additionally instrument your application with a second logger that connects to a remote URL / IP address, and sends live traces over the network directly from a client device.
-It can be very effective to diagnose problems remotely on client devices. (*direct connection to a specific address/port is not yet implemented*).
+It can be very effective to diagnose problems remotely on client devices.

 # Powerful desktop viewer #
 The desktop viewer application provides powerful tools, like: